apederson21/alert-me/README.md

 ## Installation
 Install the latest version of [Node](https://nodejs.org)

+If using NVM there is an .nvmrc file in the root so you can run `nvm use`

 Then, in your local directory, run npm install to get all required dependencies
 ```
 npm install